jbhunt/saccade-decoder/README.md

 Below are some examples showcasing various implementations of machine learning models and techniques applied to this dataset.

 ### Predicting saccade type with a multi-layer perceptron
-I wanted to see if I could use per-saccadic single-unit spiking to predict 1.) if the animal made a saccade and 2.) the direction of each saccade that was made.
+I wanted to see if I could use peri-saccadic single-unit spiking to predict 1.) if the animal made a saccade and 2.) the direction of each saccade that was made.
 To do this, I implemented an Multi-layer perceptron (MLP) classifier with PyTorch.
 You can find the implementation [here](https://github.com/jbhunt/saccade-decoder/blob/7556287ea31d8e364d5fe4fc0428b654b108bed8/sdpy/mlp.py#L197).
 My implementationd - `sdpy.mpl.PyTorchMLPClassifier` - emulates the design and interface used by scikit-learn.
 For example, this class has both a `fit` and `predict` method.
 ```Python
 from sdpy import mlp, data
 from sklearn.model_selection import train_test_split